 Inference by Signal Strength

-This graph plots how much subjects over- or underinfer from signals as a function of the true signal strength.
+The top panel plots how much subjects over- or underinfer from signals as a function of the true signal.

 Subjects start with a prior of 1/2, and are given binary symmetric signals of different strengths.
 The x-axis measures what a Bayesian's posterior would be.
 The y-axis measures how much weight subjects put on the signal, relative to a Bayesian.
 Values greater than 1 indicate overinference; values less than 1 indicate underinference.